Percy Howard, LCSW is the President and CEO of the

 Malcolm, son Miro, and dog, Napoleon in Sacramento

-Will Rhett-Mariscal, PhD, MS, is the Director for the Operations
+Will Rhett-Mariscal, PhD, MS, is a Director at CIBHS.
+Dr.

-team at CIBHS.
-Dr. Rhett-Mariscal has developed and implemented
+Rhett-Mariscal has developed and implemented practice and system

-public behavioral health system in the areas of health equity,
+health system in the areas of health equity, health care

 Dr. Samantha Spangler is Research and Evaluation Director for the